hashicorp/hcp-terraform-operator/docs/faq.md

   - If this involves migrating an existing workspace and the referred project doesn’t exist, the workspace will remain within the same project, and a corresponding error/event message will be provided.

   If the `spec.project` field is not specified, the workspace will be created or moved to the default project.

+- **How can I migrate workspace CR to a different cluster?**

+  Ensure that the `spec.deletionPolicy` of the workspace CR you are migrating is set to `retain`.
+This way, when you remove the workspace CR from the Kubernetes cluster, the operator will not delete the managed HCP Terraform workspace.

+  We do not recommend having two or more installations of the operator managing the same HCP Terraform workspace to avoid conflicts.
+Please ensure that you remove the workspace CR from the source cluster once the migration is complete.

+  You might consider "disabling" the operator on the source cluster during migration.
+To do this, set the number of replicas to `0`.

+  Here are steps to migrsate a workspace CR from one cluster to another:

+  - **Backup the existing workspace CR.** Export the workspace CR to a YAML file from the source cluster:

+    ```console
+    $ kubectl get workspace <NAME> -o yaml > backup.<NAME>.workspace.yaml
+    ```

+  - **Remove metadata fields.** You need to delete specific fields like `metadata.resourceVersion` and `metadata.uid` to avoid conflicts in the target cluster.
+These fields are specific to the Kubernetes resource lifecycle in a given cluster:

+    ```console
+    $ yq eval 'del(.metadata.resourceVersion)' -i backup.<NAME>.workspace.yaml
+    $ yq eval 'del(.metadata.uid)' -i backup.<NAME>.workspace.yaml
+    ```

+  - **Apply the backup file to the target cluster.** Ensure that the operator is up and running on the target cluster.
+Apply the backed-up Workspace YAML to the target cluster:

+    ```console
+    $ kubectl apply -f backup.<NAME>.workspace.yaml
+    ```

+    *At this point, you might observe a `Name has already been taken` error message in the logs.
+You can safely ignore this message.*

+  - **Patch the workspace CR's status in the target cluster.** Patch moved workspace CR status:

+    ```console
+    $ kubectl patch workspace <NAME> --subresource='status' --type='merge' --patch-file=backup.<NAME>.workspace.yaml
+    ```

+    *As a result, you will not see the `Name has already been taken` error in the logs because the operator will recognize the newly created resource as unique within the context of the new cluster.*